romanjrdykyj/select2dot1/README.md

   ];
 ```

-2. Use Select2dot1 widget and pass your data to it.
+2. Use the select2dot1 widget and insert your data.
 You can also pass [scrollController](#scroll-controller) if you want to use it.

 ```dart
 Select2dot1(